rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 potential penetration testing or other security and vulnerability scans of the infrastructure.

+#### Service monitoring

+You should configure, enable, and test end-to-end service monitoring to ensure that monitoring notifications work as expected.
+Ensure that the teams who need to use the playbooks help to define them and understand them.

 #### Disaster recovery

 If you defined disaster recovery and business continuity plans during the solution design phase, test and validate them.
 Consider the RPO and RTO.

-#### Cost approval

-Now that you have built the solution and it's ready to go live, validate that the costs are consistent with the forecasted costs to ensure that these services remain commercially viable.

-### Use the checklist
+### Use the checklists

-Review this checklist with your Operations team to ensure that everything that you decided during the earlier solution architecture phase was correct and that the cloud environment is production-ready.
+Review these checklists with your Operations team to ensure that everything that you decided during the earlier solution architecture phase was correct and that the cloud environment is production-ready.
 This review is primarily about reducing risk and making sure you cover the most common areas that need more consideration